Anchor PDAs and Accounts

 }

-is set to 8 + 4 + instruction_data.len()
+Notice that realloc is set to 8 + 4 + instruction_data.len().
+This breaks

 down as follows:

-is for the 4 bytes of space that BORSH uses to store the length of the stringinstruction_data.len()
+8is for the account discriminator4is for the 4 bytes of space that BORSH uses to store the length of the stringinstruction_data.len()is the length of the string itself

 If the change in account data length is additive, lamports will be transferred

-to the account to maintain rent exemption.
+from the realloc::payer to the account to maintain rent exemption.
 Likewise,

 if the change is subtractive, lamports will be transferred from the account back

-to the realloc::payer
+to the realloc::payer.

-constraint is required to determine whether the new memory
+The realloc::zero constraint is required to determine whether the new memory

 should be zero initialized after reallocation.
 This constraint should be set to